dekkai-data/workers/README.md

 - **WorkerSelf:** Wraps the `self` interface to expose the same API on all platforms.
 - **WorkerInterface:** Provides an interface to wrap objects in workers and handle messaging with the main thread.
 - **WorkerPool:** Class to schedule tasks and handling messages with multiple workers.
-- **envNodeJS:** Utility functions to detect node and handle loading modules in CommonJS or ES Modules modes.
+- **envNodeJS:** Utility functions to detect node and handle loading modules in CommonJS and ES Modules modes.

 **TODO: Add link to API documentation**